• Skip to primary navigation

 Vegan Spinach Artichoke Dip

-You don’t need to buy any fancy vegan cheese or sour cream, instead it’s all made from scratch in your Vitamin blender with creamy cashews, a touch of nutritional yeast and the cheesy magic of tapioca.
+You don’t need to buy any fancy vegan cheese or sour cream, instead it’s all made from scratch in your Vitamix blender with creamy cashews, a touch of nutritional yeast and the cheesy magic of tapioca.

 Recipe Success Tips